MapsPeople/docs/collections/_web/v3/guides/index.md

 ```

-## Searching fo Locations and Displaying them on a Map
+## Searching for Locations and Displaying them on a Map

 Use the location service in conjunction with the filter method on a MapsIndoors instance to find and highlight different elements of the MapsIndoors content.
 An example is given below.
 Note: The example shows all options, but only one of building, venue, locationId and location is necessary.